Rakiah/RMath/README.md

 Propose others usefull functions that should be here.

-If you did anything in this list please contact me at bkabbas@student.42.fr so I can add your changes and add you to the list of contributors :D
+If you did anything in this list please contact me at bkabbas@student.42.fr so I can add your changes and add you to the list of contributors :D.

+### Author ###
+Béranger "Rakiah" Kabbas.